Institutional Review Board (IRB)Ensuring ethical research at RMUoHP.

 - Student investigators who are unsure whether their project needs to be reviewed by the IRB should first check with their faculty advisor.

-All IRB documents can be found in a Canvas course IRB101 and many documents can also be found in the forms library of the submission platform www.irbnet.org.
-Contact the IRB to be enrolled in the course (Note some degree programs will determine when students are enrolled.).
+Guidance on the IRB submission process and all IRB documents can be found in a Canvas course IRB101.
+Contact the IRB to be enrolled in the course.
+(Note some degree programs will determine when students are enrolled.)

 Questions should be directed to Darcy Hammar, Director of HRPP and Shilo Bender, IRB Analyst at email@example.com.